AcidBurnHen/pycroner/README.md

 It runs scheduled jobs from a single **YAML file**, no matter what OS you’re on.
 You just write your jobs once and they work everywhere.

 Along the way, I added a few extra things:
-- **Fanout support** — run the same job multiple times with different args or in parallel.
+- **Fanout support** — Run the same job multiple times with different args or in parallel.
-- **Hot reload** — update your config and it just picks it up live.
+- **Hot reload** — Update your config and it just picks it up live.
+- **Hooks** — Jobs can run with specific scheduling hooks that are not possible with regular cron patterns, like on_start and on_exit.

 If you're building automation or ETL flows, or just want a sane way to run time-based jobs in a Python project, this might save you from the time and pain I went through managing a project on both Windows and Linux.